 Compound words and words with prefixes and suffixes

-In general, consult Webster’s first.
+In general, consult Webster’s Dictionary first.
 Refer to Chicago Manual of Style for guidance on compounds that do not appear in Webster’s.
-Some examples of often-used words that are not hyphenated: coauthor, cocurricular, multifaith, nonmajor, postgraduate, preregistration, socioeconomic.
+Some examples of often-used words that are not hyphenated: coauthor, cocurricular, multiethnic, nonmajor, postgraduate, preregistration, socioeconomic.

 Conference Titles See Lecture and Conference Titles